Yutiankunkun/Tenten/README.md

 **Hai Xing College Notes Sharing Platform**
 This project aimed to tackle the challenges faced by undergraduate students, such as insufficient study resources and limited communication channels, by creating an online platform for resource sharing and organizing offline study sessions.
-- **Team Members**: Grew the project team from 5 to over 30 members, including students from various universities and disciplines.
+- 🙎 **Team Members**: Grew the project team from 5 to over 30 members, including students from various universities and disciplines.
-- **Social Media Impact**: The WeChat official account gained more than 2,000 followers, and offline events attracted over 1,000 participants.
+- 📱 **Social Impact**: The WeChat official account gained more than 2,000 followers, and offline events attracted over 1,000 participants.
-- **Business Plan**: Co-authored a 50,000-word business plan, covering market analysis, marketing strategies, and financial projections.
+- 📖 **Business Plan**: Co-authored a 50,000-word business plan, covering market analysis, marketing strategies, and financial projections.

 **Awards**
 1. **National Undergraduate Innovation and Entrepreneurship Training Program**: 2019 ~ 2022